Nicotinic acetylcholine receptor

-The nicotinic receptors are considered cholinergic receptors, since they respond to acetylcholine.
-Nicotinic receptors get their name from nicotine which does not stimulate the muscarinic acetylcholine receptors but selectively binds to the nicotinic receptors instead.
-The muscarinic acetylcholine receptor likewise gets its name from a chemical that selectively attaches to that receptor — muscarine.
-Acetylcholine itself binds to both muscarinic and nicotinic acetylcholine receptors.
+The nicotinic receptors are considered cholinergic receptors, because they respond to acetylcholine.
+Nicotinic receptors get their name from nicotine, which selectively binds to nicotinic receptors but not to other acetylcholine receptors.
+(The other type of acetylcholine receptor, the muscarinic receptor, likewise gets its name from a chemical that selectively attaches to that receptor: muscarine.
+Acetylcholine itself binds to both muscarinic and nicotinic acetylcholine receptors.)

 As ionotropic receptors, nAChRs are directly linked to ion channels.
-New evidence suggests that these receptors can also use second messengers (as metabotropic receptors do) in some cases.
+Some evidence suggests that these receptors can also use second messengers (as metabotropic receptors do) in some cases.
 Nicotinic acetylcholine receptors are the best-studied of the ionotropic receptors.

 Since nicotinic receptors help transmit outgoing signals for the sympathetic and parasympathetic systems, nicotinic receptor antagonists such as hexamethonium interfere with the transmission of these signals.
 Thus, for example, nicotinic receptor antagonists interfere with the baroreflex that normally corrects changes in blood pressure by sympathetic and parasympathetic stimulation of the heart.